ericstiles/docker-utils/README.md

 # Description
-A simple set of utils to manage large number of containers.
+For users of Docker.
+This script has a basic set of utilities to manage large number of containers.

 # Usage
 ```